 - Exposure to toxins

-Although your vet can give you an idea of what might be going on with your pet through a video consultation, it is not possible to provide a definitive diagnosis or any prescriptions online without doing a physical examination of your pet in person in the UK.
+Your vet can give you an idea of what might be going on with your pet through a video consultation.
+However, it is not possible to provide a definitive diagnosis or any prescriptions or medication via video consult, without doing a physical examination of your pet in person in the UK.